colemanvii/haven-institute/WHITEPAPER.md

 Get on with it.
 Take care.
 Love the others.

-— Wendell Berry

-This is Haven’s operating ethic.
+This is not branding.

-Not branding.
-Not posture.
-Instruction.
+It is instruction.

 ⸻